Tom Ford Soleil Blanc’s Is The Sexiest Beach Scent in History

+I have been obsessed — obsessed! — with Tom Ford’s Soleil Blanc since the first time I smelled it, which I don’t mind saying with at the Sephora at the Jersey Gardens Mall.
 Maybe it was the very stylish, very Versace c.
 1992 white and gold packaging?
 All I know is that when I first sprayed it, I was instantly transported — my initial Tom Ford Soleil Blanc review is that this perfume is even more of a madeleine than a madeleine.
 Most perfumes transport you to a time when you wore that perfume.
-This perfume transports you everywhere.
-Where specifically, you say?
-So many places:
+This perfume transports you everywhere:

 – The community pool where I learned to swim when I was seven